-After a few months of being away on self-proclaimed maternity leave, I bring to you a brownie cheesecake intensified with espresso and finished with a rich dark chocolate ganache and toasted hazelnuts.
+After a few months of being away, I bring to you a brownie cheesecake intensified with espresso and finished with a rich dark chocolate ganache and toasted hazelnuts.
 This recipe is a continuation of my flourless olive oil and dark chocolate torte recipe from the archives.
 The addition of a smooth cheesecake layer is perfect for those moments that call for special indulgences.
-I can attest to that as this was the first dessert I made just a week after giving birth to my first baby in July.
+I can attest to that as this was the first dessert I made just a week after giving birth to my baby this summer.
 It is, indeed, the ultimate celebration cake.
 And it also happens to be deceptively easy to make.
 I hope you enjoy it as much as my family and I do.

 200 gr./ 7 oz.
 70 percent dark chocolate (chopped) or semi-sweet chocolate chips

 1/2 cup unsalted butter, melted or extra-virgin olive oil

 1 cup sugar

 1 teaspoon vanilla extract

 1 teaspoon espresso powder